Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Model Details

-We attempted to apply a sensible selection criterion when choosing which sources of the rate constants to use for each reaction.
+We applied a sensible selection criterion when choosing which sources of the rate constants to use for each reaction.
 Where possible, we selected rate constants that had been measured experimentally, rather than theoretically.
 This network was intended to be able to apply to hot Jupiters, whose temperatures can reach several thousand Kelvin.
 As such, we aimed to pick rate constants that had been measured over a range of temperatures, ideally to temperatures that are realistic for a hot Jupiter, i.e., $2000\,\mathrm{K}$.
-Unfortunately, many reactions have only been measured at room temperature, resulting in currently unavoidable limitations to the accuracy of these reaction rates.
+Unfortunately, many reactions have only been measured at room temperature, resulting in currently unavoidable limitations to the accuracy of these rate constants.
 Finally, we in general picked the more recently measured rate constants, although many have not had new measurements in many decades.
-In some cases, the rates of both the forward and reverse reaction were available.
-In these cases, we tried to pick the rates for the reaction without an energy barrier, and used thermodynamic reversal to obtain the rates for the reverse reaction.
-We took the estimated rates of sulfur allotrope polymerisation from \cite{Moses2002} and several carbon mono-sulphide, \ce{CS}, reactions from the KIDA database (\citealt{Wakelam2012}) \footnote{http://kida.astrophy.u-bordeaux.fr/}.
-All of these reactions are thermodynamically reversed using the NASA9 polynomials from Burcat \footnote{http://garfield.chem.elte.hu/Burcat/burcat.html}.
+In some cases, the rate constants of both the forward and reverse reaction were available.
+In these cases, we tried to pick the rate constants for the reaction without an energy barrier, and used thermodynamic reversal to obtain the rates for the reverse reaction.
+We took the estimated rate constants of sulfur allotrope polymerisation from \cite{Moses2002} and several carbon mono-sulphide, \ce{CS}, reactions from the KIDA database (\citealt{Wakelam2012}) \footnote{http://kida.astrophy.u-bordeaux.fr/}.
+These reactions are thermodynamically reversed using the NASA7 polynomials from Burcat \footnote{http://garfield.chem.elte.hu/Burcat/burcat.html}, with the full method for these reversals detailed in \cite{Hobbs2019}.
+There are no polynomials for the species \ce{CS2OH}, \ce{H2C3S} and \ce{HSNO}, so we do not reverse the reactions that include these species.
 We also include the photodissociation cross-sections for 17 reactions involving eleven sulfur species: \ce{S2}, \ce{S3}, \ce{S4}, \ce{H2S}, \ce{SO}, \ce{SO2}, \ce{SO3}, \ce{S2O}, \ce{OCS}, \ce{CS2} and \ce{CH3SH}.
 The photo-dissociation cross-section, $\Sigma_{i\, \rightarrow \, j}$ ($\mathrm{m^2}$) is equal to $\sigma_{a,i} \times q_{a,i\, \rightarrow \, j}$, where $\sigma_{a,i}$ ($\mathrm{m^2}$) is the absorption cross-section and $q_{a,i\, \rightarrow \, j}$ is the quantum yield.
 The wavelengths $i = 1\,$ \AA\, and $j = 10000\,$ \AA\, are the range over which we use these cross-sections.
 The cross-sections for \ce{H2S}, \ce{SO}, \ce{SO2}, \ce{OCS}, \ce{CS2} and \ce{CH3SH} were taken from PhIDrates \footnote{https://phidrates.space.swri.edu/}, the cross-sections for \ce{S3}, \ce{S4} and \ce{S2} from the MPI-Mainz-UV-VIS Spectral Atlas of Gaseous Molecules\footnote{ www.uv-vis-spectral-atlas-mainz.org} and the cross-section for \ce{S2} from the Leiden database (\citealt{Heays2017}).